Castle of Almourol: History

-Between 1958 and 1959, there was some consolidation of the keep with concrete straps, a project to diminish the permeability of the courtyard and reconstruction of the interior walls of the tower by the Escola Prática de Engenharia (Practical School of Engineering), as well as the reconstruction of a door that included doorposts and lintels.
-In subsequent years, other projects followed: in 1959, the façade of one section of wall was repaired; in 1960, with the conclusion of the repairs to the exterior walls, the pavement and road access was improved by the Direcção da Arma de Engenharia de Tancos (Tancos Directorate for the Engineering Arm).
-A roadway that skirted the islet from the quay to the southern end of the castle was reconstructed by the Serviços de Engenharia do Estado Maior do Exército (Army General Staff Engineering Services).
+Between 1958 and 1959, the keep was somewhat consolidated with concrete straps, a separate project diminished the permeability of the courtyard, the Escola Prática de Engenharia ("Practical School of Engineering") reconstructed the interior walls of the tower, and a door (including doorposts and lintels) was reconstructed.
+Other projects followed: in 1959, the façade of one section of the wall was repaired; in 1960, with the conclusion of the repairs to the exterior walls, the Direcção da Arma de Engenharia de Tancos ("Tancos Directorate for the Engineering Arm") improved the pavement and road access.
+The Serviços de Engenharia do Estado Maior do Exército ("Army General Staff Engineering Services") reconstructed a roadway that skirted the islet from the quay to the southern end of the castle.

-By 1996, the walls had been repaired, sections of the keep were preserved, and the pavement in the castle restored.
+By 1996, the walls had been repaired, sections of the keep preserved, and the pavement within the castle restored.

 21st century and tourism

-Owing to water infiltration, the castle began to show some signs of degradation by 2004, including a few of the exterior walls.
+By 2004, the castle began to show new signs of degradation resulting from water infiltration, including in a few of the exterior walls.

-Although access to the Portuguese National Monument and fluvial islet is free, visitors to the structure must pay for an inexpensive boat-ride across the river, the only way for visitors to reach the castle.
+Although access to the National Monument and fluvial islet is free, visitors to the structure must pay for an inexpensive boat ride across the river, the only way for them to reach the castle.

 Architecture

-The castle rises over a granite outcropping 18 m in height, and is approximately 310 m long and 75 m wide, in the middle of the Tagus River waterway, a few metres below its confluence with the Zêzere River in front of the town of Tancos.
+The castle rises over a granite outcropping 18 m in height and is approximately 310 m long and 75 m wide, in the middle of the Tagus River waterway, a few metres below its confluence with the Zêzere River in front of the town of Tancos.

 The castle has an irregular rectangular plan consisting of two enclosures: an exterior lower level faces upstream with a traitors' gate and walls reinforced by nine tall circular towers; while the interior enclosure, located at a higher elevation, has walls accessible by the main gate to the main keep.
-The keep is three stories tall, and includes the original pads that supported the main truss.
+The keep is three stories tall and includes the original pads that supported the main truss.
 The remaining sentry towers are irregular, owing to the irregular terrain.
 The keep is actually an innovation at this castle, appearing in the 12th century after the Castle of Tomar, the principal defensive redoubt of the Templars in Portugal.
 Similarly, the watchtowers were innovations brought into the western Iberian peninsula by the Templars, and applied in Almourol.

 The interior is bisected by several masonry doorways that link the different parts of the castle.
 Two inscription stones mark the castle's history and its re-edification by Gualdim Pais (over the main gate), as well as its Christian history (from the cross carved into the space above an open window in the keep).